Renyu (Philip) Zhang 张任宇

 About Me

-In addition to my scholarly endeavor, I am also interested in creating a broader impact by connecting knowledge and practice.
-I am an economist and Tech Lead at Kwai, developing and implementing economics and data science frameworks to evaluate and optimize the user growth strategy and the ecosystem of the large-scale online video-sharing and live-streaming platform.
+Beyond academia, I am an economist and Tech Lead at Kuaishou, where I develop and implement economics and data science frameworks to optimize the ecosystem of a large-scale online video-sharing and live-streaming platform.

-Prior to joining CUHK, I was an Assistant Professor of Operations Management at New York University Shanghai from August 2016 to June 2022, when I was also affiliated with the operations management group at NYU Stern School of Business.
-Starting from July 2022, I am a Visiting Scholar of NYU Shanghai.
-I obtained my PhD degree in Operations Management at Olin Business School, Washington University in St. Louis in May 2016 under the supervision of Professor Nan Yang and Professor Fuqiang Zhang.
-I got my B.S. degree in mathematics at School of Mathematical Sciences, Peking University in July 2011.
+Prior to joining CUHK, I was an Assistant Professor at NYU Shanghai (2016-2022), affiliated with NYU Stern.
+I obtained my PhD in Operations Management from Olin Business School, Washington University in St. Louis (advised by Nan Yang and Fuqiang Zhang), and my B.S. in Mathematics from Peking University.

 News